My broad and diverse range of experience adds real value for my clients

 Misappropriation of Trade Secrets - (Plaintiff)

-This website advertises professional legal services and is not intended to provide legal advice; we will not have an attorney-client relationship, and I will not take any action on your behalf, until we have established an attorney-client relationship through a signed written engagement agreement; every matter is unique, results cannot be guaranteed, and past performance does not predict future outcomes.
+This website advertises professional legal services and dispute resolution services and is not intended to provide legal advice or provide advice on how you should choose to resolve a specific problem or dispute; we will not have an attorney-client relationship, I will not take any action on your behalf, and I will not provide dispute resolution services to you or anyone else until we have established a contractual relationship through a signed attorney engagement agreement, collaborative participation agreement, mediation agreement, or other signed written agreement; every matter is unique, results cannot be guaranteed, and past performance does not predict future outcomes.